LauraKirby/type_inference/notes/research.md

 // a is inferred as type String

 printColor()
-// "Please provide the hexidecimal value or the name of your favorite color."
+// "Please provide the hexadecimal value or the name of your favorite color."
 // a is nil
 ```